Ans:- We are learning functional interface because a Lambda Expression is never executed on it’s own. It is always used with functional interfaces.

 Q. What is a functional interface?

-Ans:- The functional interface was introduced in Java 8. functional interface in Java is an interface which has only one abstract method.
+Ans:- The functional interface was introduced in Java 8.
+A functional interface in Java is an interface which has only one abstract method.
 It can have any number of default, static methods but can contain only one abstract method.
 It can also declare methods of Object class.

 They are also called as SAM interfaces.
 The acronym SAM stands for Single Abstract Method.